 Regulation of Pipelines and Power Lines

-Interprovincial and international oil and gas pipelines and additions to existing pipeline systems under federal jurisdiction require the Board's approval before they may be built.
-Public oral or written hearings are held for pipeline construction applications exceeding 40 kilometres in length or any other applications at the discretion of the Board.
+Interprovincial and international oil and gas pipelines and additions to existing pipeline systems under federal jurisdiction require the Commission's approval before they may be built.
+Public oral or written hearings are held for pipeline construction applications exceeding 40 kilometres in length or any other applications at the discretion of the Commission.
 Pipelines which lie completely within the borders of a single province are regulated by that province's regulatory body.

 - See Information for Proposed Pipeline or Power Line Projects that Do Not Involve a Hearing and Information for Proposed Pipeline or Power Line Projects that Involve a Hearing

 Most electric power lines and facilities fall within provincial jurisdiction.
 The Commission authorizes the construction and operation of international power lines and designated interprovincial lines under federal jurisdiction.